Surface and sub-surface processes

 The atmosphere is strongly affected by exchanges of heat, moisture and momentum with the underlying land or sea surface and these exchanges largely determine the variations of wind, temperature and humidity close to the surface.

-Development of land surface modelling within the Met Office is now centred on the JULES, a community land surface model, with applications in both weather forecasting and climate modelling.
+Development of land surface modelling within the Met Office is now centred on the Joint UK Land Environment Simulator (JULES), a community land surface model, with applications in both weather forecasting and climate modelling.
 The coupling between the atmosphere and the sea surface has been less intensively developed within the context of weather prediction models, but is currently receiving renewed attention.

 Better representations of surface processes contribute directly to improvements in the forecasting of near surface variables, such as wind and temperature, while an accurate representation of the surface fluxes is important for the accurate long-term evolution of forecasts.
 In addition, weather and surface data are necessary inputs to a range of other environmental forecasting models.
 Also, as we live on the land surface, it is important to ensure that we can have an accurate representation of the current and future state of the land, such as the impacts of flooding or droughts.